10yx/10yx.github.io/src/terms_and_conditions.md

 ## 15. Waiver of Right to Sue and Class Action
 By purchasing our products or viewing our website, users acknowledge and agree that they have signed the Terms and Conditions contract, and they waive any right to sue the Company or participate in a class action lawsuit against the Company.

+## 16. Usage of Images
+Users are prohibited from using any images found on our webpage for any purposes without prior written permission from the Company.

 Please carefully read and understand these Terms and Conditions before using our Products.
 By using our Products, you acknowledge that you have read, understood, and agreed to be bound by this Agreement.
 If you do not agree with any part of this Agreement, please do not use our Products.